 More Data Leaks as part of OpOlympicHacking

-In our recent whitepaper, we demonstrated eight cybersecurity considerations around Rio 2016.
+In our recent research, we demonstrated eight cybersecurity considerations around Rio 2016.
 The paper lays out hacktivism and cybercrime threats that organizations can expect to see throughout the competition.
 Since we published the paper, we’ve observed further activity as part of OpOlympicHacking.

 Last week, a post was added to Pastebin, which included entries from a database table alleged to have been breached from the website of a consulting firm based in Sao Paolo, Brazil that specializes in international trade, government affairs and investment projects.